 Once you get in and get your bag you have two options: catch a rental car or Uber to the hotel, or rent a car.
 While you won’t need a rental car within the city, if you decide to take a day trip out to go hiking (which I highly recommend) then you might as well go ahead and snag a rental car.
 Check Seattle-Tacoma’s website for deals on rental cars.

-Take the easy 20-minute drive to Marriot Courtyard or The Renaissance Downtown Seattle, a trendy and modern hotel right in the heart of downtown making it a great home base for your stay.
 It is conveniently located to all the main attractions you’re going to want to explore like Pike’s Place Market and the waterfront as well as offering walkable access to many restaurants and bars in the area.
 Extra perk, if you decide to bring your canine friend, the hotel is pet-friendly!

 After checking in, unpacking and freshening up, it’s time to find some food!
 Yum!
 Luckily there are lots of great places to eat in and around downtown.
 Put your walking shoes on and stop and have lunch on your way to Pike Place.
 Some recommendations of places to eat along the way:

 - Lecosho: a casual elegant atmosphere with beautiful high ceilings and an open kitchen, this European-influenced restaurant offers your iconic European food with a Northwest spin.
 Known for their use of fresh and local ingredients, they take classics and make them fresh and new.
 Very delicious and a beautiful atmosphere!